ACLS Certification - Official Site | Powered by CPR.com

 There are two main supraglottic devices.
 Both have advantages and disadvantages.

-The laryngeal mask airway (LMA) is composed of a ventilation tube attached to a small mask inserted into the mouth to cover the supraglottic structures at the hypopharynx.4
+The laryngeal mask airway (LMA) is composed of a ventilation tube attached to a small inflatable mask.
+It is inserted into the mouth to sit in the hypopharynx (the lower part of the throat) and cover the glottic opening, allowing air to pass directly into the trachea.4

-Laryngeal tubes (LTs) are airway devices used to intubate the esophagus, which is far easier than intubating the trachea.
-These tubes come with two cuffs: one that can be inflated to block the esophagus and one to block the trachea.
-The cuff that is ultimately inflated depends on whether the esophagus or trachea is intubated (most often the esophagus is intubated).
+Laryngeal tubes (LTs) are airway devices primarily designed to blindly intubate the esophagus, which is far easier than intubating the trachea.
+These tubes come with two cuffs: one that inflates to block the esophagus and one to block the upper pharynx, forcing air to exit through holes directly into the trachea.

 Advantages: